Education empowers people

 I was a dancer at Children’s Dance Theater where I learned about communicating through movement.
 The director, Mary Ann Lee, is still teaching young children not simply to dance, but also to become imaginative, worthwhile human beings.
 I was gloriously free on the dance floor.

-I first experienced Cedar City in high school when I attended a debate competition at SUSC and then the Shakespeare Festival.
+I first experienced Cedar City in high school when I attended a debate competition at SUSC and the Shakespeare Festival.
 I joined the Park City Shakespeare Summer Stock as a young actress because of my experience in Cedar City.

 I was the first young, sister missionary to be called to Warsaw, Poland, for the Church of Jesus Christ of Latter Day Saints.
 It was in 1990 and right after the fall of the Berlin wall.
-People were hungering for freedom, waiting in meat lines, and many didn't have personal property.
+People were hungry for freedom, waiting in meat lines, and many didn't have personal property.

 People were ready for change, and I saw the country begin to transform.
 Businesses started opening and people were figuring out how to navigate the difficult change.
 Some wanted to go back to Communism because it felt safer.
 Others led out, taking risks and seeking a better way of life.